juhoinkinen/Annif-wiki/Backend:-HTTP.md

-The HTTP backend communicates with a REST API that provides an `analyze` method.
+The `http` backend communicates with a REST API that provides an `analyze` method.
 It can be either another instance of Annif or a service such as MauiService (see [[Backend: Maui]] for more details about using MauiService).

 ## Example configuration